 - a.
 The prime agricultural and existing open space significance of the territory included in the out of agency service request relative to other agricultural and existing open space lands in the region. - b.
 The economic viability of the prime agricultural lands to be converted. - c.
-The health and well-being of any urban residents adjacent to the prime agricultural lands to be converted. - d.
+The health and well-being of any urban residents adjacent to the prime agricultural lands to be converted.

+- d.
 Whether public facilities related to the proposal would be sized or situated so as to facilitate the conversion of prime agricultural or existing open space land outside of the agency's proposed sphere of influence, or will be extended through prime agricultural or existing open space lands outside the agency's proposed sphere of influence. - e.
 Whether natural or man-made barriers serve to buffer prime agricultural or existing open space lands outside of the agency's sphere of influence from the effects of the proposal. - f.
-Applicable provisions of local general plans, applicable ordinances that require voter approval prior to the extension of urban services or changes to general plan designations, Greenbelt g.
+Applicable provisions of local general plans, applicable ordinances that require voter approval prior to the extension of urban services or changes to general plan designations, Greenbelt Agreements, applicable growth-management policies, and statutory provisions designed to protect agriculture or existing open space. - g.
 Comments and recommendations by the Ventura County Agricultural Commissioner.